 Personal Capital is definitely still my favorite net worth tracker by far.
 I love it for its incredibly intuitive interface, the fact that it allows you to aggregate all the different accounts that you have, and because it's absolutely free!
 So, let’s dive into our Personal Capital review and why we think it’s the best net worth tracker available.

 If you take some time to think about it, you may realize just how spread out your investments really are.

 Maybe you have a 401(k) with your employer and a taxable account with Vanguard.
 You might also have a traditional or Roth IRA at Fidelity.
 And what about those stocks that are just orphaned over at M1 Finance?

 Maybe you’ve had multiple employers over time and you haven’t rolled over your 401(k)s, so they are all just sitting there with your previous employers.
 Then you likely have multiple banks that you do business with, all of which have several accounts.

 Personal Capital is the best net worth tracker because you can keep track of your entire portfolio in just one place.
 You don’t even have to move your accounts.
 Leave them exactly where they are and Personal Capital will consolidate them in one place.
 Not only that, but it also has other important features like cash-flow tracking, a retirement fee analyzer, and an allocation checkup.
 The best part?
 It’s totally free!

 Although it’s fundamentally a net worth tracker, Personal Capital is so much more than that.
-Read on to find out more about all of the different ways that Personal Capital can serve you and help you keep track of every piece of your financial portfolio.
+Here are all of the different ways that Personal Capital can serve you and help you keep track of every piece of your financial portfolio.

 Table of Contents